Low-Carb and Keto Irish-Inspired Recipes For St. Patrick’s Day

 My favorite way to cook corned beef is this delicious Instant Pot Corned Beef with Creamy Horseradish Sauce.
 And even though corned beef like this is more Irish-American than authentically Irish, I make it every year for St. Patrick’s Day!

 If you’re not an Instant Pot fan, you can’t go wrong with my Slow Cooker Corned Beef.
 I skip the potatoes to make it more diet-friendly, and I’d go easy on the carrots too if you’re watching your carbs.

 This Roasted Cabbage with Lemon is a dish I’d happily eat any time of the year, and it’s a perfect side dish if you’re cooking corned beef in the Instant Pot or the slow cooker!
 PLEASE don’t skimp on the lemon; that’s what makes this so amazing.
-(Or try Roasted Cabbage with Lime and Sriracha if you don’t mind some fusion food for St. Patrick’s Day!)
+(Or try Spicy Baked Cabbage if you don’t mind some fusion food for St. Patrick’s Day!)

 It’s definitely a think-outside-the-box idea for leftover corned beef and maybe a stretch to call this Irish, but these Reuben Sandwich Cabbage Cups are such a tasty way to use corned beef!

 Sausage is a popular food in Ireland, so I think we can get away with calling this Cabbage and Sausage Sheet Pan Meal an Irish-inspired dish.

 Fried Cabbage with Bacon is easy and tasty and did you know that Bacon and Cabbage is a traditional Irish dish?
 Although what they call bacon in Ireland is a thicker version of what we’d call Canadian Bacon in the U.S.